DeloitteDigitalUK/swth.deloittedigital.co.uk/src/content/drop-in.md

 section: "drop-in"
 ---

-## Drop us a line
+## Get in touch

-Want to get in touch?
+Come and have a chat over a cup of tea or coffee...

 Email us at [swth@deloitte.co.uk](mailto:swth@deloitte.co.uk)